 Finding strange artifacts in coal is not as uncommon as you may think.

-In 1851, workers in a Massachusetts mine extracted a zinc silver encrusted vase, which was dated at 500 million years old.
+In 1851, workers in a Massachusetts mine extracted a zinc silver encrusted vase, which was dated to be 500 million years old.

-In 1912, American scientists from Oklahoma found an iron pot that was dated at 312 million years old.
+In 1912, American scientists from Oklahoma found an iron pot that was dated to be 312 million years old.

 These discoveries are just a few of the many finds over the years.